ome/omero-documentation/omero/sysadmins/in-place-import.rst

 set up an 'in-place' user and an 'in-place' group and configure a subset of directories under
 :doc:`ManagedRepository </developers/Server/FS>` to
 let members of that group write to them.
+Important criteria include:

+- In-place users can write to directories that are newly created for import so that they may link out to the original file locations.
+- In-place users cannot write to directories not required for their imports.
+- In-place users cannot corrupt or delete each other's imports.
+- OMERO.server can read and delete all the imported files.

-The example below details how this was done for one of our test servers in Dundee:
+One may achieve the above with careful setting of sticky bits and choice of umasks or use of ACLs.
+The best approach depends on the background of your system administrators and the capabilities of the underlying filesystems.
+The example below details how this was done for one of our test servers in Dundee which runs with the default setting for :property:`omero.fs.repo.path`:

 ::